The cost of chronic disease

 In the 2022 Health at Work Survey of more than 400 Human Resources executives and over 800 employees, commissioned by Quest Diagnostics, results show chronic disease and deferred care are top of mind at the workplace as well.
 73% of Human Resources executives worry about chronic disease in their employee population due to delayed routine care during the pandemic.
 This concern is echoed by employees, 63% of whom say they put off preventive care appointments and/or screening during the pandemic.7

-When asked about how to address gaps in care caused by delayed screening, 87% of both Human Resources executives and employees are in favor of at-home biometric screening.
-In fact, more than three-quarters of employees say they would have more routine screenings if they had the ability to do them at home.7
+When asked about how to address gaps in care caused by delayed screening, 87% of both Human Resources executives and employees are in favor of self-collection biometric screening.
+In fact, more than three-quarters of employees say they would have more routine screenings if they had the ability to do them remotely.7

-Although most employers and employees agree that offering an at-home screening option cannot fully replace the need for in-person care, both agree that this option can help bridge the potential gap in care created as a result of the pandemic.
+Although most employers and employees agree that offering a self-collection screening option cannot fully replace the need for in-person care, both agree that this option can help bridge the potential gap in care created as a result of the pandemic.